FOR IMMEDIATE RELEASE

 He is a Sam Walton Fellow for SMSU Entrepreneurial Action Is Us (ENACTUS), a nationally recognized team furthering domestic and international financial literacy, entrepreneurship, recycling and composting, interventions to address K-12 food insecurity, business ethics, and programs designed to reduce recidivism in the penal system.

-Col. Simon and his wife, Molly, are the proud parents of Isaac, Emelia, Michael and Marlee.A founding member of The Texas A&M University System, Tarleton is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M RELLIS at Bryan and online.
-True to Tarleton’s values of excellence, integrity, and respect, academic programs emphasize real world learning and address regional, state and national needs.
+Col. Simon and his wife, Molly, are the proud parents of Isaac, Emelia, Michael and Marlee.A founding member of The Texas A&M System, Tarleton State is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of nearly 17,000 students in Stephenville, Fort Worth, Waco, Bryan and online.
+True to Tarleton’s values of excellence, integrity and respect, academic programs emphasize real world learning and address regional, state and national needs.